TatumHendrix/TatumHendrix/README.md

 - 👋 Hi, I’m @TatumHendrix.
 - 👀 I’m interested in front end development and networking.
-- 🌱 I’m currently learning HTML and CSS.
-JavaScript is next on the list.
+- 🌱 I’m currently learning React.
 - 💞️ I’m looking to collaborate.
 I've only done small solo projects but would like to see how it goes in a team setting.
 - 📫 How to reach me: mallette1313@gmail.com